When Your Kid Doesn’t Make the Team

 Her (very determined and now blowing her nose loudly): YES!

 Our mantra is our favorite player Lionel Messi, arguably the best player in the world.
 He plays for Barça and is a wonderful role model: modest, polite, and incredibly talented.
 We have made 3 attempts to watch him play.
 We flew to DC to watch a friendly but he didn’t play in that game.
 We went to Barcelona to catch a game.
 We missed the game by one day (we had to book our trip long before the game schedule came out plus we had to work around school vacation time).
 But we have tickets to a game in New Jersey (4 hours by car) to watch him.
 He’s supposed to play unless he’s injured.
 He’s healthy right now.
 Fingers crossed!

 Messi is also small for a professional soccer player as are most of the Barcelona team.
-Their mantra is skill over size and this has been a winning formula but I suspect that it helps when your team is similar in size and strategy like the Japanese women’s team that won the World Cup.
+Their mantra is skill oversize and this has been a winning formula but I suspect that it helps when your team is similar in size and strategy to the Japanese women’s team that won the World Cup.

 This is a video of a kid who is perhaps like Lionel Messi at age 6 with amazing technical skills.
 He demonstrates the drills he practices.

 Our task is pretty straightforward: PickyKidPix just needs to improve and learning some of these foot skills will help.
 She’s 10 now (only just) and let’s see what a difference a year makes!